Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 2: Given the high percentage of students identified as GT (17.5), our percentage of students in the Masters category on Math and Reading STAAR assessments does not correlate to the increases in our GT program.
-Root Cause: We need to align instruction to the individual needs of students.
-Differentiated instruction is necessary to challenge higher level learners.
-Utilizing STEM instruction will engage learners in challenging and enriching experiences.
+Problem Statement 2: Given the high percentage of students identified as GT (22.6%), our percentage of students in the Masters category on Math and Reading STAAR assessments does not correlate to the increases in our GT program.

 Staff Recruitment and Retention